1. K-State home

 The application process involves the following steps:

-• Attend an optional meeting where the Master Gardener program will be explained and what is required of Master Gardener trainees will be outlined.
-This year, the meeting is scheduled for Thursday, July 20, 2023, from 1:30-3:30pm at the K-State Research and Extension offices, 7001 W. 21st St. N.
+• Attend the (optional) Informational Meeting where the Master Gardener program is explained and requirements for Master Gardener trainees are outlined.
+The next Informational Meeting is scheduled for Thursday, July 18, 2024, from 2:00-4:00pm at the K-State Research and Extension offices, 7001 W. 21st St. N.

-• Complete and submit a Master Gardener Application.
+• Complete and submit a Master Gardener Application no later than Thursday, July 25, 2024.

-Applicants will receive notice of whether they have been accepted into the Master Gardener class by the end of August.
+Applicants will receive notice of whether they have been accepted into the Master Gardener class prior to the end of August 2024.
 Class size is limited.

 What is the Cost?